 No proactive creation, communication and access to open OR time.
 Even within the best block allocation processes, demand for OR time fluctuates and is volatile.
 As a result, blocks are often abandoned or underutilized by their owners – on a daily basis there is often significant unused block time and yet no prediction of when it will happen.
 Furthermore, there is no proactive creation of more open time, no visibility or communication of available time, and no ability to electronically request such time, leaving significant amounts of unused block time that could have been utilized if it were released in advance.

 Limited actionable decision-making from tracked metrics.
-The metrics EHRs provide are mean- or median-based, and most healthcare systems track room and block utilization and drill down to individual surgeons to see other metrics: utilization, first-case on-time starts, turnover time, etc. However, a visible metric is not necessarily an actionable metric.
-Block utilization is a perfect example – if a surgeon’s block utilization is 53 percent, it does not mean that 47 percent of her allocated block can be taken away without it adversely affecting her practice.
+The metrics EHRs provide are mean- or median-based, and most healthcare systems track room and block utilization and drill down to individual surgeons to see other metrics: utilization, first-case on-time starts, turnover time, etc. However, a visible metric of operating room performance data is not necessarily an actionable metric.
+Surgical block utilization is a perfect example – if a surgeon’s block utilization is 53 percent, it does not mean that 47 percent of her allocated block can be taken away without it adversely affecting her practice.
 Likewise, even if all first-case delays were eliminated, those small periods of time are likely not sufficient enough to reclaim and insert new cases.

 Lagging historical reporting lacks actionable insights.
 EHR reports, dashboards and business intelligence tools have lots of good information and maintain meticulous records of every patient encounter, but they only generate historical views and provide high level direction, leaving the optimization challenge as an exercise for the reader of the reports.
 Perioperative departments need abilities to easily, credibly and ubiquitously access fresh, relevant information and share it with administrators, surgeons, clinics, service line leaders and others.